-That day, I saw a woman zipping quickly around the waiting area, talking to other women.
-She seemed to really care, so I followed her.
-I asked, “Are you a lawyer?”
+That day, I saw a woman zipping around the waiting area, talking to other women.
+She seemed to really care, so I asked her, “Are you a lawyer?”
 She said, “I’m a social worker,” and breezed away.

-For a month after that court date, I did not begin any of the services, did not visit my son or go to court, and fell deeper into my addiction to crack cocaine.
-I felt hopeless.
-I believed that I could trust no one to help me.
+For a month after that court date, I did not begin any services, did not visit my son or go to court, and fell deeper into my crack addiction.
+I felt hopeless and trusted no one.

-My mother had called in the neglect report because I was abusing crack and was neglecting my beautiful 8-month-old baby boy.
-I was taking advantage of my mother’s kindness.
-I often left my son with her and didn’t return for days at a time.
+My mother had called in the neglect report because I was neglecting my beautiful 8-month-old baby boy.
+I was taking advantage of my mother’s kindness by leaving my son with her for days at a time.

 One day, when I returned from running in the street, my son was gone.
 I knew immediately that he was in foster care.
 My mom told me, “What I did was necessary.”